SHARE

 2012 – London

 Vibrant colour was at the forefront of the brand palette at London 2012, and adidas once again ensured every athlete was supported with adequate kit.
-Creating 41 event-specific shoes, each were dressed in pillar box red with white branded accents.
-Running alongside the athletic performances, adidas teamed up with 10 artists and customisers to reinvent a shoe everyday of the games, using the sporting highlight of each day as a theme to work from when creating.
+Creating 41 event-specific shoes, each dressed in pillar box red with white branded accents.
+Running alongside the athletic performances, adidas teamed up with 10 artists and customisers to reinvent a shoe every day of the games, using the sporting highlight of each day as a theme to work from when creating.

 adidas-2012-London-Olympics-Footwear